adithya2208/Chess-Game-Limit/README.md

 - Can only limit the total number of games.
 Should be able to limit by game type such as Blitz/Bullet/Rapid.
 - Count resets at midnight everyday.
 Should have a feature that determines reset time.
 - Need to expand into Chess.com
+- Update the popup UI to make it look better

 ## Credits